Pacific Islands

 Let’s Read in the Pacific

-In cooperation with the U.S. embassy in Suva, the Foundation began providing books to schools, nongovernment and government agencies in Fiji.
+In cooperation with the U.S. embassy in Suva, the Foundation began providing books to schools, and nongovernment and government agencies in Fiji.
 Working with local partners, we also launched our Let’s Read program to develop local-language digital and print children’s books.
 In late 2020, we partnered with Bilum Books to translate, digitize, and deliver books in three Papua New Guinea languages.

 The Future of Work for Women